marwahsparsh24/Air-Quality/README.md

         - Prediction Difference > 3: Retraining is triggered if the absolute difference between the predicted and actual values exceeds this value.

-2. Real-Time Monitoring Infrastructure: o	Google Monitoring:
+2. Real-Time Monitoring Infrastructure:
+    - Google Monitoring:
-	Metrics such as prediction error (difference between predicted and actual values) are logged using Google Monitoring.
+        - Metrics such as prediction error (difference between predicted and actual values) are logged using Google Monitoring.
-	Alerts are configured in Google Monitoring to notify the system when thresholds are breached. o	BigQuery:
+        - Alerts are configured in Google Monitoring to notify the system when thresholds are breached.
+3. BigQuery:
-	Predictions and input features are stored in BigQuery for further analysis and decay detection. o	GitHub Actions:
+        - Predictions and input features are stored in BigQuery for further analysis and decay detection.
+4. GitHub Actions:
-	Automates the retraining pipeline when decay is detected.
+        - Automates the retraining pipeline when decay is detected.
-3. Decay Detection:
+5. Decay Detection:
-o	Using compare_and_trigger_with_temp_table, the project identifies whether differences between predictions and observed values exceed the set threshold.
+        - Using compare_and_trigger_with_temp_table, the project identifies whether differences between predictions and observed values exceed the set threshold.
-4. Automated Functions:
+6. Automated Functions:
-o	A Google Cloud Function (trigger_github_pipeline_model) is triggered when decay is detected, initiating the retraining workflow through GitHub Actions. o	This Cloud Function interacts with BigQuery to fetch predictions and feature data, compare them, and determine if retraining is necessary.
+        - A Google Cloud Function (trigger_github_pipeline_model) is triggered when decay is detected, initiating the retraining workflow through GitHub Actions.
+        - This Cloud Function interacts with BigQuery to fetch predictions and feature data, compare them, and determine if retraining is necessary.
-5. Cloud Scheduler:
+7. Cloud Scheduler:
-o	A Cloud Scheduler job runs periodically (e.g., hourly or daily) to trigger the decay detection workflow, ensuring timely identification of issues.
+        - A Cloud Scheduler job runs periodically (e.g., hourly or daily) to trigger the decay detection workflow, ensuring timely identification of issues.

-2. What is Data Drift?
+2. **What is Data Drift?**

-Definition
-Data drift occurs when the statistical properties of input data change over time compared to the training data.
+Definition:Data drift occurs when the statistical properties of input data change over time compared to the training data.
 This can reduce the model's predictive performance.

-Why it Matters
+**Why it Matters**

 Even if the model initially performs well, data drift can affect its ability to generalize to new data.
 Detecting and addressing drift ensures the model remains accurate and reliable.

-What We Are Doing in This Project
+**What We Are Doing in This Project**

 1. Detecting Data Drift:
-o	Drift is detected by comparing the mean and variance of new data with the existing data using the detect_drift function: o	drift_value = mean_diff + var_diff o	Drift detection checks are implemented via an Airflow DAG.
+        - Drift is detected by comparing the mean and variance of new data with the existing data using the detect_drift function:
+        - drift_value = mean_diff + var_diff
+        - Drift detection checks are implemented via an Airflow DAG.
 2. Thresholds Set:
-o	Drift Value > 3: If the combined mean and variance differences exceed 3, the retraining workflow is triggered.
+        - Drift Value > 3: If the combined mean and variance differences exceed 3, the retraining workflow is triggered.
-3. Recording and Visualizing Drift: o	Recording:
+3. Recording and Visualizing Drift:
+        - Recording:
-	Drift values are logged in a GCS file (api_data/drift.txt) for historical tracking. o	Plotting:
+                - Drift values are logged in a GCS file (api_data/drift.txt) for historical tracking.
+        - Plotting:
-	A visualization of drift over time is generated using Matplotlib and saved to GCS as a plot (api_data/plot_drift.png).
+                - A visualization of drift over time is generated using Matplotlib and saved to GCS as a plot (api_data/plot_drift.png).
 4. Automated Alerts:
-o	GitHub Actions monitors drift metrics and triggers retraining workflows when thresholds are exceeded. o	Notifications are sent to stakeholders to inform them of detected drift.
+        - GitHub Actions monitors drift metrics and triggers retraining workflows when thresholds are exceeded.
+        - Notifications are sent to stakeholders to inform them of detected drift.
 5. Automated Functions:
-o	A Google Cloud Function (trigger_github_pipeline) is triggered when data drift is detected. o	This function calculates drift metrics, logs the drift values, and determines whether to trigger the GitHub Actions pipeline for retraining.
+        - A Google Cloud Function (trigger_github_pipeline) is triggered when data drift is detected.
+        - This function calculates drift metrics, logs the drift values, and determines whether to trigger the GitHub Actions pipeline for retraining.
 6. Cloud Scheduler:
-o	A Cloud Scheduler job periodically triggers the drift detection workflow to ensure timely monitoring.
+        - A Cloud Scheduler job periodically triggers the drift detection workflow to ensure timely monitoring.

-3. What Are Thresholds for Triggering Retraining?
+3. **What Are Thresholds for Triggering Retraining?**

-Definition
-Thresholds are predefined limits for performance metrics and data drift values.
+Definition:Thresholds are predefined limits for performance metrics and data drift values.
 If these thresholds are breached, the retraining process is triggered.

-Why it Matters
+**Why it Matters**

 Thresholds ensure the model is retrained only when necessary, avoiding unnecessary computational costs while maintaining optimal performance.

-What We Are Doing in This Project
+**What We Are Doing in This Project**

-1. Performance Metrics Thresholds: o	Prediction Difference > 3: Retraining is triggered if the absolute difference between the predicted and actual values exceeds this value.
+1. Performance Metrics Thresholds:
+        - Prediction Difference > 3: Retraining is triggered if the absolute difference between the predicted and actual values exceeds this value.
 2. Drift Metrics Thresholds:
-o	Drift Value > 3: If the combined mean and variance differences exceed 3, retraining is triggered.
+        - Drift Value > 3: If the combined mean and variance differences exceed 3, retraining is triggered.
 3. Integration:
-o	Threshold checks are automated using Evidently AI, GitHub Actions, and Airflow. o	If a threshold is breached, an Airflow DAG is triggered to initiate retraining.
+        - Threshold checks are automated using Evidently AI, GitHub Actions, and Airflow.
+        - If a threshold is breached, an Airflow DAG is triggered to initiate retraining.

-4. Automating the Retraining Pipeline
+4. **Automating the Retraining Pipeline**

-Definition
-An automated retraining pipeline continuously evaluates model performance and initiates steps like data pulling, retraining, validation, and redeployment when thresholds are breached.
+Definition:An automated retraining pipeline continuously evaluates model performance and initiates steps like data pulling, retraining, validation, and redeployment when thresholds are breached.

-Why it Matters
+**Why it Matters**

 Automation minimizes manual effort, ensures timely retraining, and reduces downtime caused by decayed models.

-What We Are Doing in This Project
+**What We Are Doing in This Project**

 1. Pulling New Data:
-o	Latest data is fetched automatically from GCS using the fetch_latest_csv function. o	Data is preprocessed to ensure compatibility with the training pipeline.
+        - Latest data is fetched automatically from GCS using the fetch_latest_csv function.
+        - Data is preprocessed to ensure compatibility with the training pipeline.
 2. Retraining the Model:
-o	A Dockerized training pipeline retrains the model using the latest data. o	Retraining is performed within a secure and consistent environment.
+        - A Dockerized training pipeline retrains the model using the latest data.
+        - Retraining is performed within a secure and consistent environment.
 3. Validating the Model:
-o	New model performance is evaluated against existing metrics such as accuracy and RMSE. o	The new model is deployed only if it outperforms the current model.
+        - New model performance is evaluated against existing metrics such as accuracy and RMSE.
+        - The new model is deployed only if it outperforms the current model.
 4. Deploying the Model:
-o	Deployment to production is automated using GCP Cloud Functions. o	The current model is retained if the new model fails validation.
+        - Deployment to production is automated using GCP Cloud Functions.
+        - The current model is retained if the new model fails validation.

-5. Notifications for Model Retraining
+5. **Notifications for Model Retraining**

-Definition
-Notifications alert stakeholders about retraining triggers, completion, or any anomalies detected during the pipeline.
+Definition:Notifications alert stakeholders about retraining triggers, completion, or any anomalies detected during the pipeline.

-Why it Matters
+**Why it Matters**

 Keeping stakeholders informed ensures transparency, aids compliance, and allows for quick resolution of any issues that may arise post-deployment.

-What We Are Doing in This Project
+**What We Are Doing in This Project**

 1. Email Notifications:
-o	Notifications are sent via email when:
+        - Notifications are sent via email when:
-	Retraining is triggered.
+                - Retraining is triggered.
-	Retraining is completed (success or failure).
+                - Retraining is completed (success or failure).
-	A new model is deployed or the existing one is retained. o	The SMTP email service is configured in GitHub Actions for notification delivery.
+                - A new model is deployed or the existing one is retained.
+        - The SMTP email service is configured in GitHub Actions for notification delivery.
-2. Details Shared in Notifications: o	Metrics before and after retraining. o	Reasons for retraining (e.g., data drift or model decay). o	Deployment status.
+2. Details Shared in Notifications:
+        - Metrics before and after retraining.
+        - Reasons for retraining (e.g., data drift or model decay).
+        - Deployment status.
 3. Future Enhancements:
-o	Integration with Slack or Microsoft Teams for real-time notifications and collaboration.
+        - Integration with Slack or Microsoft Teams for real-time notifications and collaboration.